10 Leadership Skills Every Effective Leader Needs

 2. Inspire Confidence

-3. Demonstrate High Emotional Intelligence
+3. Demonstrate Emotional Intelligence

 This is one of the most fundamental leadership skills that can speed up your success.
 That is probably why many leadership programs begin with a ‘personal mastery’ segment because increasing self-awareness for leaders is an ongoing process.